Stefanie-A/CloudDrop/README.md

 ### Issue: "Invalid credentials" or "Access denied"
 ### Solution:
-Verify that your cloud storage credentials are correctly set in the .env file.
+Verify that your AWS credentials configured.
-Ensure the .env file is properly loaded: source .env.

 ### Issue: "File not found" or "No such file or directory"
 ### Solution: